Written by Mahan Mohammadi, Ph.D. Candidate & International Ambassadors

 - Public libraries.

-- Special training courses that are not practiced through schooling years.
+- Specialized training courses that are not practised during the school year

 - Colleges and universities.